Clewsy/rad10d/README.md

 $ sudo apt update
 $ sudo apt install apache2 php
 ```
-By default, Apache will serve the html/css/php files stored at the /var/www/html directory.
+By default, Apache will serve the html/css/php files stored in the /var/www/html/ directory.

 From within this directory, delete any existing files then copy the webui files from the previously cloned repository: